divio/divio-cloud-docs/introduction/01-installation.rst

 ..  admonition:: Note for Windows users

-    If your divio login fails with an invalid token, it could be that the pasting is not working properly and you either *right click* **once** and press *enter* or enable the Ctrl+Shift+C/V as Copy/Paste (Check the box in the “Command Prompt”/ “Windows Powershell” Properties window) and use Ctrl + Shift + V to paste your access token.
+    If your divio login fails with an invalid token, it could be that the pasting is not working properly and you can either *right click* **once** and press *enter* or enable the Ctrl+Shift+C/V as Copy/Paste (Check the box in the “Command Prompt”/ “Windows Powershell” Properties window) and use Ctrl+Shift+V to paste your access token.

 .. _add-public-key: